bitwarden/help/_articles/features/uri-match-detection.md

 popular: false
 tags: [uri, match detection, autofill]
 order: "05"
+description: "Find out more about how URI match detection works in the Bitwarden password manager."
 ---

 Any Login item in your Vault can be created with or edited to include one or more URI (Uniform Resource Identifier).
 A URI can be a website address (i.e. a URL), a Server IP Address, a Mobile App Package ID, and more.